eristelaruci15-ai/-Poliscope-Behavior-Based-Focus-Monitor/README.md

 It helps students improve concentration by detecting whether they are engaged, distracted, or absent during study sessions.

 Features
-Real-time face detection using webcam
+-Real-time face detection using webcam
-Head pose tracking
+-Head pose tracking
-Eye position and gaze estimation
+-Eye position and gaze estimation
-Personalized calibration system
+-Personalized calibration system
-Behavior classification (Engaged / Distracted / Absent) Visual assistant feedback
+-Behavior classification (Engaged / Distracted / Absent) -Visual assistant feedback
-Modular and structured code design
+-Modular and structured code design

 How It Works

 The webcam captures live video input
 MediaPipe detects facial landmarks
 Head and eye positions are calculated
 The system compares current position to a calibrated baseline Focus state is classified in real time

 Technologies Used
 Python
 OpenCV
 MediaPipe
 NumPy
 Real-time video processing

 Installation
 Create a virtual environment
 python -m venv venv